The Sopranos: “As far back as I can remember, I always wanted to be a gangster…”

 It’s a poignant way to end the episode, and it’s a perfect image to encapsulate The Sopranos as a whole.
 Has any series premiere carried greater significance?
 Even though the pilot has a few missteps — chief among them the all-too-obvious influence of Goodfellas — it arrives fully-formed.
 In fact, most of the problems here will be remedied by next episode, a testament to just how great The Sopranos truly is.

-This episode not only provided the foundations for the rest of the series; it provided the foundations for modern television itself.
+Not only does this pilot episode provide the foundations for the rest of the series; it provides the foundations for modern television itself.
 But it’s only the start of what may be the greatest TV show ever made.
 Unlike Tony, we get to come in at the ground floor.

 - Tony will continue to show an affinity for nature throughout the series, actually having more empathy for animals than humans.
 When Tony is with the ducks, it honestly might be the happiest we see him in the entire series.